 Interview conducted by Craig Encer, March 2015.

-Text of Mr Maresia’s presentation on the occasion of 4th LHF-Istanbul Conference, ‘Levantine lifestyle on the Princes’ Islands’, 21 September 2019
+English version text of Mr Maresia’s presentation on the occasion of 4th LHF-Istanbul Conference, ‘Levantine lifestyle on the Princes’ Islands’, 21 September 2019 - watch video:

 Note: Unfortunately Mr Fortunato Maressia died on 17 December 2023 in Istanbul.
 He was a founding member of the Levantine Culture and Heritage Protection Association (LKMKD) of Istanbul - notice in Turkish: / English: - obituary penned by his daughter Renata Maresia-Buckley: